-With my new look, I am giving you a new concept for Friday too (OK it looks the same, but so is the new website look as well, but it will change slowly).
-The new look has put me back in Google’s good graces, and it does seem to load a little faster, but there are more changes coming, stay tuned.
+With my new look, I am giving you a new concept for Friday, too (OK, it looks the same, but so does the new website look as well, but it will change slowly).
+The new look has put me back in Google’s good graces, and it does seem to load a little faster, but more changes are coming, stay tuned.

 I am having a slight Olympics hangover, with not much sport wise to watch on TV, and a possible NHL strike looming on the horizon, that will mean I only get to watch NFL football games every single night of the week, how is a man to survive?